Briam Recipe (Greek Roasted Vegetables)

 - Preheat oven to 400 degrees.

-- Cutting the vegetables for Briam into uniform pieces will ensure they all get cooked uniformly.
+- Slicing the vegetables for Briam into a uniform width will ensure they all get cooked.
 However, you’ll want to gauge doneness by the potatoes; make sure you can easily pierce them with the tip of a paring knife.

 Yes!
-Briam can be made a day ahead of time.
+Briam will be the best the day it’s made.
+However, if you need to, it can be made a day ahead of time.
 Roast as directed, then cool completely, cover and refrigerate.
-To reheat, you may wish to transfer to a clean pan.
 Cover and reheat at 350 degrees until heated through.

 Serve with: